Looking for Constant Contact alternatives? You came to the right place.

 The platform gives you a 14-day free trial, no credit card required.

-The highest plan for large enterprises starts at $259.
+The enterprise plan is the largest plan for 10 – 15 users.
 It includes additional features like a dedicated account rep and custom mailserver domain, and unlimited email design testing.

 8. Mailchimp vs Constant Contact